 You might think its all noodles and rice, but Chinese cuisine is compromised of hundreds of different ingredients and spices, proving to be one of the most complex and delicious forms of cooking!

-3) Hunan cuisine shares many commonalities with its close, more well-known cousin, Szechwan cooking, both cuisines originate in the Western region of China.
-Hunan cuisine is noted for its use of chili peppers, garlic and shallots, and for the use of sauces to accent the flavors in the ingredients of a dish.
+Shares many commonalities with its close, more well-known cousin, Szechwan cooking, both cuisines originate in the Western region of China.
+Hunan’s cuisine is noted for its use of chili peppers, garlic and shallots, and for the use of sauces to accent the flavors in the ingredients of a dish.
 Hunan’s dishes play on the contrasts of flavors.
 A classic example is Hunan spicy beef with vegetables, where the beef is first marinated overnight in a citrus and ginger mixture, then washed and rubbed with chili paste before being simmered in a pungent brown sauce.
-The end result is a meat that is meltingly tender on the tongue and changes flavor even as you enjoy it.
+The end result is meat that is meltingly tender on the tongue and changes flavor even as you enjoy it.

 Comprises three branches — Fuzhou, South Fujian and West Fujian and emphasizes seafood and mountain delicacies.
 Fujian Province has a favorable geographical location with mountains in its north and sea to its south.
 Many mountain delicacies such as mushroom, bamboo shoots and tremella are often found here.
 Fujian cuisine stresses on fine slicing techniques so much that it is reputed as sliced ingredients are as thin as paper and shredded as slim as hairs.
 Everything sliced serves its original aroma for optimum flavor.
 The most characteristic aspect of Fujian cuisine is that its dishes are served in soup.